hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 {{< hint type=important >}}
 You don't **need** XDPH.
 Hyprland will work with XDPW, but XDPH has more features, like e.g. window sharing.

+XDPH will work on other wlroots-based compositors, although limited to the XDPW features (other will be disabled)
 {{< /hint >}}

 ## Installing